alphatoasterous/reahidenotice/README.md

 # reahidenotice
-Utility to hide Cockos REAPERs Evaluation Notice at the start.
-For naughty users.
+Utility to hide Cockos REAPERs evaluation votice at the start.
+For naughty Windows users.

 ## DISCLAIMER
 **REAPER IS NOT FREE.**